nxp-imx-support/pyeiq/docs/Contribute.md

   - If the pull request is messy, you will need to wait indefinitely to get reviews.
 * There is no rejections from any official reviewers.
 * There is no pending negative feed-backs (unresolved issues) from reviewers.

-* A committer with merging privilege will, then, be able to merge the given pull request.
+After these above requirements, then a committer with merging privilege will be able to merge the given pull request or patch.